 Wisely using energy and other resources

 We seek to improve energy efficiency and conservation wherever possible.
 We have instituted measures to minimise electricity, gas and water use.
-With the firm moving to a new premises in 2022, we are ensuring the design, fit out and operation of the building reflects best sustainability practice.
+With the firm moving to a new premises in 2022 in Wellington, and new premises planned in Auckland, we are ensuring the design, fit out and operation of the building reflects best sustainability practice.
 This includes a focus on resources (paper, electronic waste and water), assessing our needs and where we can make savings or be more efficient in the future.